 The text is:

-I have noticed that, in periods of grief and letting go, all sorts of unexpected emotions seem to arise for people, including not just sadness and loss but also relief, anger, hopelessness, shame, contempt, inspiration, fear, gratitude, betrayal, guilt, joy, and more.
+I have noticed that, in periods of grief and letting go, all sorts of unexpected emotions seem to arise for people, including not just sadness and loss but also relief, anger, hopelessness, shame, loneliness, contempt, regret, inspiration, fear, gratitude, betrayal, longing, guilt, insight, joy, and more.
 These emotions can sometimes feel embarrassing, make no sense and be confusing, be uncomfortable, come up at weird random times, and can be subtle but can also at times feel overwhelmingly intense.

 What I wish for you during this time is that you are able to allow all of your full range of feelings to have play, to let them dance their dance for as long as they want or need to, and to be a big enough space to let it all happen inside of.

 I hold it that the feelings of grief are meant to move through us; they are a journey that we take and that takes time to complete, a highway that travels through different terrains.
 I wish you passage along that route as smoothly as possible.

 When I say something like that face-to-face with people who are a grieving, it seems to me that a sense of ease, relaxation, and dropping into a deeper and truer sadness seems to emerge.

 This is a response my teacher Gil Fronsdal gave to a question that was put to him at the end of a talk on death:

 Q. Having just lost both of my parents, my question is, how to work with the resentment that I have to suffer this loss?